-- Awards over \$500 will be presented at the Annual Awards Ceremony on the first Tuesday in March each year - RSVP to the Financial Aid Clerk regarding your attendance at the Awards Ceremony. - Write a thank-you letter to the donor of your award and deliver it to the Financial Aid Clerk prior to the Awards Ceremony.
-Award cheques will not be given out without a thank-you letter from you on file. - Awards less than \$500 will be available at the Financial Aid Office five working days before the Awards Ceremony. - You must write a thank-you letter to the donor of your award and deliver it to the Financial Aid Clerk before you receive your award cheque.
+- Awards of over \$500 will be presented at the awards ceremonies on the first Tuesday in March and December each year - RSVP to the Financial Aid Clerk regarding your attendance at the Awards Ceremony. - Write a thank-you letter to the donor of your award and deliver it to the Financial Aid Clerk prior to the Awards Ceremony.
+Award cheques will not be given out without a thank-you letter from you on file. - Awards of less than \$500 will be available at the Financial Aid Office one working day after the Awards Ceremony. - You must write a thank-you letter to the donor of your award and deliver it to the Financial Aid Clerk before you receive your award cheque.